Crave-Trinity/Novamind-Frontend-Gemini/docs/module-system-architecture.md

 import { DashboardLayout } from "@templates/DashboardLayout";
 import { PatientPage } from "@pages/PatientPage";

+// Shared utility import
-// Legacy imports (for backward compatibility) import { LegacyComponent } from "@components/LegacyComponent";
+import { cn } from "@utils/cn"; // Correct alias for shared utils
 ```
+*Note: Refer to `tsconfig.json` for the complete list of current path aliases.*

 ### Import Best Practices